maximemulder/clam/README.md

 # Notes

 Clam is not intended to be a usable programming language.
-It is rather just a pet project of mine.
+It is just a pet project of mine.

-The syntax of Clam is not definitive yet, I tried to stay safe in some areas while experimenting in others.
-The `@` for tuples and `<` `>` are workarounds that will eventually disappear.

 Although the examples provided should work, some features are not yet complete, notably unions and intersections and the bottom type.
 I want to finish them and improve my testing framework before adding new features.